-In our experience unless you are suitably trained to undertake a thorough Fire Risk Assessment, it is good practice for you to commission a suitably accredited Fire Risk Assessor to undertake at least one FRA that you can use as a template for future FRA's.
-In order to be competent to carry out a FRA you must have the necessary skills, experience and knowledge to complete that task.
-For example, are you able to interpret which internal doors should be at least 1/2hr fire resistant to protect you from spread of fire?
-An FRA is a legal document and the person who undertakes and signs that document is legally responsible for that document.
+In our experience unless you are suitably trained/qualified to undertake a thorough Fire Risk Assessment, it is good practice for you to commission a suitably accredited Fire Risk Assessor to undertake at least one FRA that you can use as a template for future FRA's.
+In order to be competent to carry out an FRA you must have the necessary skills, experience and knowledge to complete that task.
+For example, are you able to interpret which internal doors should be 1/2hr or 1hr fire resistant to protect you from spread of fire?
+Do you know what work should be carried out to an internal fire door to make it fire resistant?
+An FRA is a legal document and the person who undertakes and signs that document is legally and criminally responsible for that document.
 Don't take chances.
 Commission an FRA to a suitably accredited Fire Risk Assessor.
-Use that document as the basis of future FRA's if you have a small business.
-New providers will need to follow this advice as part of our FEEE process but we would expect all existing providers to follow this advice.
+Use that document as the basis of future FRA's if you have a small business on a simple site layout.
+Otherwise commissions annual FRA updates.
+New providers will need to follow this advice as part of our FEEE process, but we would expect all existing providers to follow this advice.